hbz/lobid-blog/_posts/201702_api-documentation-part2.md

 Questions:

 - Should we add "type" information to the annotations in lobid?
+- Add the corresponding URI to each field?
 - Should we add a query template to each field annotation, e.g. for contribution.agent.id: https://lobid.org/resources/search?q=contribution.agent.id:{GND-ID}